 Then two-third of the boys did not think that cancer may occur to anyone who is consuming tobacco.
 But most of the boys (72%) had not seen any cancer patient.
 More than 60% of the boys knew it was caused by tobacco consumption.

+3.2 Consumption of Tobacco and Other Products According to Age (13–18 Years)

+Table 4.
 Consumption of Tobacco and Other Products According to Age (13–18 Years)

-Table 4:- Consumption of Tobacco and Other Products According to Age (13–18 Years)